-Right: Patterns of yje Tree of Life on Ukrainian embroidery
+Right: Patterns of the Tree of Life on Ukrainian embroidery

-The figure on the left shows the image of Ukrainian "Guardian-woman" in the form of the Tree of Life where are also present the sun sign as red flowers.
-Symbols of the Sun in Ukrainian and Chuvash embroideries are depicted as eight-petal rosette or a flower.
+The figure on the left shows the image of Ukrainian "Protective Lady" in the form of the Tree of Life where are also present the sun sign as red flowers.
+Symbols of the Sun in Ukrainian and Chuvash embroideries are usually depicted as eight-petal rosette or a flower.

 Left: Symbols of the Sun as rosettes of type of kĕskĕ on Ukrainian (upper raw) and Chuvash (low paw) embroideries.

-This pattern is called by Chuvash kĕskĕ and a famous connoisseur of the Chuvash language and culture N.I.
-Ashmarin, referring to the words of the old Chuvash (TROFIMOV A.A.
-1977: 64), wrote that it "represents the sun as the giver of life".
+This pattern is called by Chuvash kĕskĕ and that he “represents the sun as the giver of life” wrote the famous expert of the Chuvash language and culture N.I.
+Ashmarin, according to words of an old Chuvash (TROFIMOV A.A.
+1977: 64).
 Similar signs on the mirrors and other materials from the burials near Olbia, Scythian Naples and other places were described by V.S.
 Drachuk and he suggested that they all represent the Sun (DRACHUK V.S.
 1971: 222-229).
-This observation not only demonstrates a certain cultural continuity, but also serves as another argument for the presence of the Bulgars in the Northern Pontic Scythian time.
+This observation not only demonstrates a certain cultural continuity, but also serves as another argument for the presence of the Bulgars in the Northern Pontic region at Scythian time.

 The symbol in the form of a square is present in the ornaments of many cultures.
 As in Chuvash, and in Ukrainian embroideries, it symbolizes perfection, harmony, order.
 The square is the opposite of the sign of the sun in the form of a circle, personifying the spirit, while the square personifies substance.